Meowmixforme/Database-Portfolio/README.md

 10. **ICA Demo 10 Using CTEs.sql**
     Covers the use of Common Table Expressions (CTEs), which provide a way to define temporary result sets that can be referenced within a query.

+11. **ICA Demo 11 Using Views and Set Operators.sql**
+    Demonstrates how to create views and use set operators (`UNION`, `INTERSECT`, `EXCEPT`) in T-SQL.
+Examples include building reusable queries for analytics and showing how to compare or combine results across different queries for business scenarios such as talent analytics, content discovery, and production analysis.

+12. **ICA Demo 12 Using CTE, Views, Windows Ranking and Partition By.sql**
+    Illustrates the use of CTEs, views, and advanced window functions (`ROW_NUMBER`, `RANK`, `DENSE_RANK`, `PARTITION BY`, `OVER`) in T-SQL for advanced reporting and analytics.
+Includes scenarios such as identifying top performers (actors, directors, companies, genres), analyzing movie trends, generating deduplicated lists, and creating ranked summaries for dashboards and business reports.

+13. **ICA Demo 13 Pivoting and Grouping Sets.sql**
+    Demonstrates how to use `GROUPING SETS`, `PIVOT`, and `UNPIVOT` to create flexible summary reports and dashboards.
+These techniques allow comparison of movie revenue and counts across years, genres, or companies and support generating subtotals and grand totals within a single query for business reporting.

+14. **ICA Demo 14 T-SQL Stored Procedures with Parameters.sql**
+    Explores stored procedures with input, output, and default parameters to encapsulate business logic for repeatable, dynamic queries.
+Examples include filtering movies by company or genre, running parameterized reports, and counting movies by genre, supporting secure and consistent access patterns for business users and applications.

+15. **ICA Demo 15 T-SQL Programming and Stored Procedures.sql**
+    Shows how to encapsulate business logic and reporting tasks in stored procedures.
+Includes examples of simple stored procedures for listing top-rated movies, as well as procedures that accept parameters for flexible, dynamic reporting based on year and genre, supporting secure and efficient execution of complex queries.

+16. **ICA Demo 16 T-SQL Error Handling.sql**
+    Highlights the importance of robust error handling in T-SQL.
+Demonstrates the use of `TRY...CATCH` blocks and structured exception handling within stored procedures to catch errors, log messages, and provide meaningful feedback to users or calling applications, improving reliability and maintainability of business processes.

+17. **ICA Demo 17 T-SQL Transactions.sql**
+    Explains the use of transactions in T-SQL for ensuring data consistency and atomicity.
+Includes examples of atomic operations using `BEGIN TRANSACTION`, `COMMIT`, and `ROLLBACK`, as well as the use of savepoints for partial rollbacks.
+Demonstrates how transactions support reliable business processes such as order processing, payroll, and inventory management.